datacommonsorg/docsite/custom_dc/data_cloud.md

 Now that everything is configured, and you have uploaded your data in Google Cloud Storage, you simply have to start the Cloud Run data management job to convert the CSV data into tables in the Cloud SQL database and generate the embeddings (in a `datacommons/nl` subfolder).

-Every time you upload new input CSV or JSON files to Google Cloud Storage, you will need to restart the job.
+Every time you upload new input CSV or JSON files to Google Cloud Storage, you will need to rerun the job.

 To run the job: